gncnpk/c3_rlog_downloader/README.md

   ]
 }
 ```

+**Note**: The "label" field specifies the subfolder name where each device's logs will be stored.

 ### Custom SSH Keys
 The script will automatically find SSH keys, but you can specify custom paths during device setup.